-This 6 hour, CE workshop is designed for massage therapists, bodyworkers, physiotherapists, and other interested fitness and health professionals, who desire some ‘in-depth’ instruction on locating and treating myofascial trigger points.
+This 6 hour, CE workshop is suitable for massage therapists, bodyworkers, physiotherapists, and other interested fitness and health professionals.

-The workshop will deal with the above issues and we will be locating and treating TrPs in the quadratus lumborum, rectus abdominis, transverse abdominis, and external obliques.
+In this workshop we will be locating and treating TrPs in the quadratus lumborum, rectus abdominis, transverse abdominis, and external obliques.
 Attendees will also practice palpation techniques to discover and treat TrPs in the hip adductors, and iliopsoas muscles.

-We’ll also discuss intrapelvic / pelvic floor TrPs, and their effects on the pelvic and genital area.
+We’ll also discuss (no palpation) intrapelvic/ pelvic floor TrPs, and their effects on the pelvic area, urinary tract, and genitals.

 - detailed palpation techniques of muscles for trigger points, treatment techniques, post-treatment protocol, latent/active TrPs, contraindications.

-- explain how TrPs play a major role in abdominopelvic symptoms that include; dysmenorrhea (painful menstruation), dyspareunia (painful intercourse), groin ache/pain, bladder symptoms, acid reflux /GERD, IBS, loss of appetite (anorexia), proctalgia fugax/genital pain.
+- explain how TrPs play a major role in abdominopelvic symptoms that include; dysmenorrhea (painful menstruation), dyspareunia (painful intercourse), groin ache/pain, bladder symptoms (urgency, frequency and leakage), acid reflux /GERD, IBS, loss of appetite (anorexia), proctalgia fugax/genital pain.